$0 Mexico → Canada Express Entry Guide — Quick-Start Checklist

 • No Labor Market Impact Assessment (LMIA) is required — bypassing a months-long employer compliance process that deters many Canadian companies from hiring internationally

-• Processing happens at a Canadian port of entry with your Licenciatura/Cédula and job offer letter — often within hours
+• Processing happens at a Canadian port of entry with your Licenciatura/Cédula and job offer letter if you meet the requirements

 Common CUSMA-eligible IT categories include Computer Systems Analysts (requires Bachelor's or post-secondary diploma plus 3 years' experience), Software Engineers (Licenciatura or Professional License), and Management Consultants (Bachelor's or 5 years' specialized experience).
 All are LMIA-exempt.
-A Canadian job offer in any of these categories converts your Mexican degree and Cédula into an immediate work permit at the border.
+A Canadian job offer in any of these categories supports a work-permit application at the border when the category and documentation requirements are met.

 Tradeoffs: FSWP Pool vs. CUSMA-to-CEC Strategy